gislite/webgis-pub/webgis-src/pt04_f2e/ch01_leaflet/sec02_markers/section.rst

        return new L.Icon(options);
    }};

 You can also do the same thing in class.
-Ok, let’s put the markers for these icons on the map:
+OK, let’s put the markers for these icons on the map:

 ::